A Complementary Approach to Incorrectness Typing: The CoArrow Type

 The problem is that the necessity arrow does not curry well.
 Apart from the difficulties illustrated above, this can be seen clearly in the proof theory.
 When we type a curried abstraction using the traditional arrow, the two uses of the \rlnm{Abs} rule follow directly on one another, shown below left.

-In the conclusion of the rule, the typing formula is of shape $\abs{z}{P} : A_1 \to A_2$ and occurs on the right of the judgement and in the premise we have a formula of exactly the same shape, also occurring on the right of the judgement.
+In the conclusion of the rule, the typing formula is of shape $\abs{z}{P} : A_1 \to A_2$ and occurs on the right of the judgement and in the premise we have a formula of exactly the same shape.
 However, this is not the case for the abstraction rule for the necessity function type \rlnm{Abn} (which was included in \cite{ramsay-walpole-popl2024} as a primitive rule, but is easy to derive in our system), shown above \begin{added}on the\end{added} right.
 This rule doesn't apply to the judgement $\abs{y}{M} : B \onlyto C \types x:A$.
 Indeed, we can only proceed by subsumption on the left, which is not helpful.

 Although the necessity arrow $A \onlyto B$ appears natural, it is not, on its own, quite the right concept through which to properly understand the property that a function requires a certain property of its argument.
 In fact, a better choice is to use the \emph{complement} of the necessity arrow.